crowdtap/monocle/README.md

 ## Caching considerations

 Resizing a given image over an over is very inefficient, hence the need for a caching mechanism.
-Bear with me it is very simple to put a cache in place.
+Bear with me we have a simple solution for you to add a caching layer on top of your service.

 At Crowdtap we are using Cloudfront, the caching and CDN service from Amazon.

-There is a small problem though, the query parameters are not taken into consideration by most caching services, therefore we use an alternative URL syntax to load the images from Monocle.
+There is a small problem though, the query parameters are not taken into consideration by most caching services, therefore we use an _alternate URL syntax_ to load the images from Monocle.

 Instead of using query parameters: